 - When the Muppets realize they need money, they decide to put on a show to earn it.
 They don’t want any handouts or bailouts!
 They use their talent and do it all on their own.

 - While apart, the Muppets don’t just fade away.
 They build careers on their own, to varying degrees of success.
 Ms. Piggy becomes the plus-size editor of Vogue in Paris.
 Gonzo becomes a hugely successful plumbing magnate.
+People can check shower regrouting melbourne for the best plumbing services in town.

 Plus, at the end, they FAIL.
 At the end of the movie, they DON’T RAISE THE MONEY.
 They don’t even come close.
 That’s how real life works – even if you work hard, sometimes you fail.
 At the very end, as they leave the Muppet Theater, Kermit says that it doesn’t matter.
 That if they have to start at the bottom and work their way back up, that’s what they’ll do.